rcpacini/LabVIEW-Color-Pipes/README.md

 ## Getting Started

-Download the Pipes.

-Run the `/Pipes Example.vi` to demostrate how to configure and update the pipe colors (Boolean indicators).
+Clone the repository and run the `/Pipes Example.vi` to demostrate how to configure and update the pipe colors (Boolean indicators).
 Toggle the valves and mass flow controller (MFC) value to see the pipe colors change accordingly.

 ![Example](/Images/Example.png)